 For authentic "Mr. Brown", baste several times using the Southern Sop described below.
 Baste for the first time when you turn the meat for the first time, then as often as you see fit, but not more than once an hour.
 If you want to baste with something simpler, use apple juice applied with a spray bottle—I like Martinelli's Premium Apple Juice.

 I basted these butts once when I turned the meat, then one more time after that a few hours later.

 Replenish the water pan with hot tap water, as necessary.
-I started with a full Brinkmann pan and did not replenish it at all during the cooking session.

 Here's how the temperature and vent settings went for the cooking session: